eastmaels/steemblog.github.io/_posts/account/justyy/2020-06-06_steemjs-how-many-witnesses-are-running-on-23-1.md

 ```

 ### The answer is 46 witnesses are running on 23.1 and all of them are active.
+If we point the RPC node to HIVE chain, we get 107 witnesses running on 23.0.

 Run the code using <a href="https://steemyy.com/steemjs/?s=function%20getTotalWitnesses()%20%7B%0D%0A%20%20%20%20return%20new%20Promise((resolve%2C%20reject)%20%3D%3E%20%7B%0D%0A%20%20%20%20%20%20steem.api.getWitnessCount(function(err%2C%20result)%20%7B%0D%0A%20%20%20%20%20%20%20%20%20%20if%20(!err)%20%7B%0D%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20resolve(result)%3B%0D%0A%20%20%20%20%20%20%20%20%20%20%7D%20else%20%7B%0D%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20reject(err)%3B%0D%0A%20%20%20%20%20%20%20%20%20%20%7D%0D%0A%20%20%20%20%20%20%7D)%3B%0D%0A%20%20%20%20%7D)%3B%0D%0A%7D%0D%0A%0D%0Afunction%20getAllWitnessAccounts(total)%20%7B%0D%0A%20%20%20%20return%20new%20Promise((resolve%2C%20reject)%20%3D%3E%20%7B%0D%0A%20%20%20%20%20%20%20%20%20%20steem.api.getWitnesses(%5B...Array(total).keys()%5D%2C%20function(err%2C%20result)%20%7B%0D%0A%20%20%20%20%20%20%20%20%20%20%20%20if%20(!err)%20%7B%0D%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20resolve(result)%3B%0D%0A%20%20%20%20%20%20%20%20%20%20%20%20%7D%20else%20%7B%0D%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20reject(err)%3B%0D%0A%20%20%20%20%20%20%20%20%20%20%20%7D%0D%0A%20%20%20%20%20%20%20%20%7D)%3B%0D%0A%20%20%20%20%7D)%3B%0D%0A%7D%20%20%20%0D%0A%0D%0A(async%20function%20()%20%7B%0D%0A%20%20%20%20const%20totalWitnesses%20%3D%20await%20getTotalWitnesses()%3B%0D%0A%20%20%20%20let%20data%20%3D%20await%20getAllWitnessAccounts(totalWitnesses)%3B%0D%0A%20%20%20%20log(data.filter(x%20%3D%3E%20%7B%0D%0A%20%20%20%20%20%20%20%20return%20x.running_version%20%3D%3D%3D%20%220.23.1%22%20%26%26%20(x.signing_key%20!%3D%3D%20%22STM1111111111111111111111111111111114T1Anm%22)%3B%0D%0A%20%20%20%20%7D).length)%3B%0D%0A%7D)()%3B%0D%0A">SteemJs</a>